-A student must earn a grade of "C" or higher to be granted credit (CR) for a course.
+A student must earn a grade of "C" or higher to be granted Credit (CR) for a course.

 Units from Credit/No Credit courses will apply toward graduation but are not included in the grade point average.
+Instructions and forms may be obtained in the Admissions & Records (SSA-212).